How To: Rotate and Move a Camera

 Demonstrates how to rotate and move a first-person camera in a 3D environment.
 You can rotate the camera about its y-axis, and move it forward and backward.
 You control the camera's position and orientation by using the directional keys on your keyboard or by using the D-pad of your Xbox 360 gamepad.

 |This sample is the base for a more advanced sample that implements three camera types: first-person, first-person (offset), and third-person.
 For more information about this sample, see How To: Make a Third-Person Camera.|

 The code in the topic shows you the technique.
 You can download a complete code sample for this topic, including full source code and any additional supporting files required by the sample.

 - The camera will move frequently, so the camera view Matrix is created and set every time Game.Update is called.

 - The projection Matrix may also change frequently for effects such as zooming.

 - You have added a model to the project as described in How To: Render a Model.

 For the sake of simplicity, the sample limits the camera object to an axis of rotation (y-axis) and forward and backward movement.
 This simplifies the process (and resultant code) for rendering the sample 3D scene.
-The following procedure outlines the steps for rendering the sample scene.
+The following steps show you how to render the sample scene.

-- Create a view matrix (as part of the standard world-view-projection matrix trilogy of 3D rendering) using the camera position, orientation (also referred to as the "look at point"), and the world space's up vector.
-This is accomplished with a call to CreateLookAt.
+To create a view matrix as part of the standard world-view-projection matrix trilogy of 3D rendering using the camera position, orientation (also referred to as the "look at point"), and the world space's up vector, call CreateLookAt.